Best Neural Network Software Shortlist

 Cons:

-• Requires a solid understanding of neural networks for optimal use
+- Requires a good understanding of ensemble methodologies for optimal results

 Microsoft Cognitive Toolkit, often known as CNTK, is a deep learning framework developed by Microsoft.
 It provides tools to realize and combine popular model types across multiple GPUs and servers.
 As a product from Microsoft, it stands out for those seeking scalable deep learning tools from this tech giant.